rogden/tailwind-config-viewer/README.md

 You can replace any value in your theme for display in the config viewer by setting the corresponding `valueToFind: valueToReplace` in the `themeReplacements` object.

+## Usage Tips

+- `Shift+Click` on the Tailwind class names to copy multiple to your clipboard at once

 ## Roadmap

 - [x] Add static export